Search blog:

 Some companies offer different classes of shares for the purpose of organising a specific distribution of dividend payments.
 For example:

-• Preference shares – these have a fixed rate of dividend which is paid out before the other share classes, meaning that they take precedence over ordinary share dividends.
-Any remaining sums available for distribution are shared between the holders of ordinary shares after preference shareholders have been paid.
+Preference shares have a fixed dividend rate and are payable before other share classes.
+This means that they take precedence over ordinary share dividends.
+After paying preference shareholders, companies will distribute any remaining amount between the holders of ordinary shares.

-• Cumulative preference shares – these are similar to preference shares, but they provide that, if a dividend payment is missed or not paid in full (e.g. as a result of insufficient distributable profits), the shareholder will receive any shortfall in a future dividend payment when there are sufficient distributable reserves.
+These are similar to preference shares.
+However, they provide that if a dividend payment is missed or not paid in full (e.g., due to insufficient distributable profits), the shareholder will receive any shortfall in a future dividend payment when sufficient distributable reserves exist.

-• Deferred ordinary shares – holders of these types of shares will not receive any dividend payment until holders of the other shares have received a minimum dividend, after which they will receive the same rate of dividend as other shareholders.
+Holders of these types of shares will not receive any dividend payment until holders of the other shares have received a minimum dividend.
+They will receive the same dividend rate as other shareholders.

-The articles of association should also be amended if necessary (e.g. if they do not permit the creation of new classes of shares).
+If necessary, the members must also amend the articles of association accordingly (e.g. if they do not permit the creation of new share classes).

 Dividend waivers

-There are occasions when a shareholder may choose to not accept a dividend payment; this is known as a dividend waiver.
+On occasion, a shareholder may choose not to accept a dividend payment.
+This decision is known as a dividend waiver.

 A Deed of Waiver should be used to give effect to a dividend waiver.
-In the case of final dividends, the waiver should be put in place prior to the dividend being declared; in the case of interim dividends, the waiver should be set up before payment.
+In the case of final dividends, the waiver should be put in place before the dividend is declared.
+Regarding interim dividends, the waiver should be set up before payment.

 About The Author